Close Menu

 The new LPi is currently listed as coming soon, so it’s not available quite yet, but it’s seemingly going to replace the existing Bushnell Launch Pro models.

-It comes in at $2,799, ditches the touch screen in favor of one that is display only, and has club data included.
+It comes in at $2,799, ditches the screen entirely, and has club data included.
 But perhaps the biggest change here is that it’s being described as indoor only, and is clearly aimed at those looking for a mid-tier simulator option.

 The price here is identical to the Uneekor Eye Mini Lite.